-Quantitative Aptitude:
+Quantitative Aptitude.

-1. Simple Interest: Definitions, Problems on interest and amount, Problems when rate of interest and time period are numerically equal.
-Compound Interest: Definition and formula for amount in compound interest, Difference between simple interest and compound interest for 2 years on the same principle and time period.
+- 1. Simple Interest.
+Definitions, Problems on interest and amount, Problems when rate of interest and time period are numerically equal.
+Compound Interest.
+Definition and formula for amount in compound interest, Difference between simple interest and compound interest for 2 years on the same principle and time period. - 2.
+Profit & Loss.
+Cost price, selling price, marked/list price, profit/gain, discount, use of false scale for selling an article, discount series and net selling price, successive Selling. - 3.
+Percentages, Ratio & Proportions.